A prestigious vase made of Italian ceramics

 A journey full of passion, technique, and creativity

-Alvino Bagni was born in the village of Lastra a Signa in 1919 and became interested in ceramics as a young boy.
-Thanks to the teachings of artist Torello Santini, he began working in the workshop of Arnaldo Pugi's ceramic factory in Ponte a Signa.
-After the war, Pugi himself provided him with funding, allowing him to open his first workshop.
+Alvino Bagni was born in the village of Lastra a Signa in 1919 and showed an interest in ceramics from a young age.
+Thanks to the teachings of artist Torello Santini, he began working in the workshop of the Arnaldo Pugi ceramic factory in Ponte a Signa.
+After the war, Pugi himself provided him with funding, enabling him to open his first workshop.

-The fascinating history of Ceramiche Bagni begins with 3,500 plates with the inscription "I like Ike," created for Dwight D. Eisenhower's election campaign, who became the 34th President of the United States in 1953.
+The fascinating history of Ceramiche Bagni begins with 3,500 small plates inscribed with “I like Ike,” created for Dwight D. Eisenhower’s campaign, who became the 34th President of the United States in 1953.

-Alvino involved many family members in his business, most notably his wife Gina, who accompanied him throughout his professional life.
+Alvino involved many family members in his work, primarily his wife Gina, who accompanied him throughout his professional life.

-The 1950s and 1960s were pivotal for the Bagni brand, which strengthened collaborations with leading figures in American design and business, such as Raymor (New York) and Rosenthal, for whom he created extremely modern products for the time.
+The 1950s and 1960s were pivotal for the Bagni brand, which strengthened collaborations with leading figures in American design and business, such as Raymor (New York) and Rosenthal, for whom he created highly modern products for that time.

 By 1980, the factory employed over 100 people and became synonymous with high-quality artistic production, renowned for intricately crafted, stylish items made using new, experimental techniques.

-Unfortunately, globalization brought challenges, and the company, still attached to the "craftsmanship" way of working, was unable to cope with excessive cost reductions.
+Unfortunately, globalization brought challenges, and the company, still committed to a “craftsman’s” way of working, was unable to cope with excessive cost reductions.

-Despite efforts to save the employees, his factory was ultimately closed in 1990.
+Despite efforts to save the workforce, the factory was ultimately closed in 1990.

-It wasn't until 1993 that he returned to the forefront, founding Nuove Forme, from which he retired eight years later due to health reasons.
+It wasn’t until 1993 that he returned to the forefront, founding Nuove Forme, from which he retired after eight years due to health reasons.

 Attributes / Details